 Thus, every moment in life held unexpected surprises, including those which could end my life.
 I aimed to prepare myself for all these possible scenarios by greatly expanding my knowledge.
 The anxiety I felt about all these scenarios carried over from day to night.
 At night, I tossed and turned in my bed for hours, thinking about what to do for every conceivable scenario I face.

 It was only when I recovered my instincts that I realized that I just left a terrible nightmare.
-I wonder how I have managed to last so long with such a major, hidden handicap.
+I wonder how I have managed to last so long with such a major, hidden disability.